PacificAnalytics/xnat-openid-auth-plugin/README.md

 The following properties control the plugin:

 ### enabled
-Comma delimited list of provide ids, currently tested with Google `google` and AAF `aaf`.
+Comma delimited list of provide ids, currently tested with Google `google`, AAF `aaf` and KeyCloak `keycloak`.

 ### siteUrl
 The main domain, needed to build the full `preEstablishedRedirUri`